aiven/terraform-provider-aiven/docs/resources/kafka.md

 Optional:

 - `auto_create_topics_enable` (Boolean) Enable auto creation of topics.
-- `compression_type` (String) Specify the final compression type for a given topic.
+- `compression_type` (String) Enum: `gzip`, `snappy`, `lz4`, `zstd`, `uncompressed`, `producer`.
+Specify the final compression type for a given topic.
 This configuration accepts the standard compression codecs ('gzip', 'snappy', 'lz4', 'zstd').
 It additionally accepts 'uncompressed' which is equivalent to no compression; and 'producer' which means retain the original compression codec set by the producer.
 - `connections_max_idle_ms` (Number) Idle connections timeout: the server socket processor threads close the connections that idle for longer than this.
 - `default_replication_factor` (Number) Replication factor for autocreated topics.
 - `group_initial_rebalance_delay_ms` (Number) The amount of time, in milliseconds, the group coordinator will wait for more consumers to join a new group before performing the first rebalance.
 A longer delay means potentially fewer rebalances, but increases the time until processing begins.
 The default value for this is 3 seconds.
 During development and testing it might be desirable to set this to 0 in order to not delay test execution time.